 and Easy French Recipes.

 The wine regions of Bordeaux in the Aquitaine province is a must for wine lovers who can visit vineyards to their hearts content.
 Bordeaux the city is a fascinating place to visit, and I remember being rendered speechless when I came across a fountain in Bordeaux known as the Monument aux Girondins that I still rate as one of the finest in Europe.
 It consists of horses with devil-like features with fine mists of water coming from their nostrils.
-Have a look at the picture for yourself; you be the judge.

 When you do take a trip to France, I give you a word of warning, the French are not great lovers of the English language.
 Although many can speak it, they refuse to do so.
 As a result, you really do need to learn how to speak some form of conversational French to get you by.
 Rocket French shows you how.